alanmontgomery/alanmontgomery/README.md

 <h2 align="center">Hey, there! 👋</h2>

-<p align="center">I'm Alan.<br/> Senior React Dev and Mobile Team Lead.
+<p align="center">I'm Alan.<br/> I am Senior React Dev and Mobile Team Lead with 10+ years experience.
 I LOVE creating mobile apps with the Ionic Framework/Capacitor and React.
-I'm also <b>huge</b> fan of NextJS and TailwindCSS.</p>
+I'm also <b>huge</b> fan of NextJS and TailwindCSS.
+I'm big into the gym and enjoy gaming in my spare time.</p>
 </p>

 <p align="center">